khile/botbot/README.txt

 basic builtin IRC utility functions, but really excels in giving the user easy extensibility of the bots functionality.

-  To run the bot just modify the values in conf.py and run botbot.
+  To run the bot just modify the values in conf.py and run botbot.py.

   The client defaults to running in debug mode but you can disable it in the configuration file (conf.py).